-Regenerative Medicine: A Holistic Approach for Musculoskeletal & Peripheral Vascular Disorders
+Regenerative Medicine: A Holistic Approach for Musculoskeletal Disorders

-Numerous forms of regenerative medicine exist.
-From a musculoskeletal and peripheral vascular perspective the first step should embrace the importance of nutrition.
-While several procedures are available to enhance cell regeneration none of them will be as effective if the body is nutritionally deficient.
+Numerous forms of regenerative medicine exist today.
+From a musculoskeletal perspective the first step should embrace the importance of nutrition.
+While several procedures are available to enhance cell regeneration, none of them will be as effective if the body is nutritionally deficient.
 While numerous supplements are available, we recommend Juice Plus.
 This is a whole food fruits and vegetable extract with several medical school studies that demonstrate Juice Plus absorption and cell integration of the underlying nutrients.

-Diagnostic Musculoskeletal Ultrasound, Segmental Plethysmography, and Arterial Duplex studies are three non invasive and non ionizing tests that can both image and detect the presence of injury or disease.
+Diagnostic Musculoskeletal Ultrasound, Segmental Plethysmography, and Arterial Duplex studies are three non-invasive and non-ionizing tests that can both image and detect the presence of injury or disease.
 Depending upon the severity of findings results can be used to formulate a focused treatment plan.
-A very powerful tool to re-grow, or proliferate torn or stretched muscle, tendon and ligament is Prolotherapy.
+Prolotherapy is a very powerful tool to re-grow, or proliferate, torn or stretched muscle, tendon and ligament as a first line of defense.

 Prolotherapy is a technique where medications are injected into an injured musculoskeletal body part with the intent of regenerating tissue.
-Various compounds are used, but we prefer a combination of Xylocaine and Sodium Morrhuate.
-Morruate is 80% arachandonic acid.
-When injected into the injured body part it stimulates local prostaglandin production, which in turn initiates the wound healing cascade.
+Various compounds are used, but we prefer a combination of Xylocaine and 50% dextrose or P2G.
+When injected into the injured body part, proliferative injections pull your own growth factors to the area (like a paper towel absorbing water), which in turn initiates the wound healing cascade.

 Essentially Prolotherapy is a natural way of telling your body’s natural wound healing response to come to an area and to it.
 Injections are often done an average of three times over a several weeks.
 Biopsies have been done and confirm the creation of organized tissue (not scar formation).
 After the third injection a 40% thickening can be expected.